veloduff/hpc/ansible-playbooks/pcluster-lustre/README.md

 This directory contains Ansible automation for deploying a cluster with a Lustre parallel filesystem, built with AWS ParallelCluster.
 The automation provides a complete HPC environment with high-performance storage.

+**Important**: This is a **step-by-step Lustre deployment process** that builds each Lustre component individually (MGS, MDS, OSS) and creates the filesystem from scratch.
+This approach **does not use AWS built-in services** like Amazon FSx for Lustre, but instead deploys a native Lustre filesystem directly on EC2 instances with full control over configuration, performance tuning, and customization.

 ## Architecture

 ### Cluster Components